 In semester one you will study one module (worth 30 credits) based on your chosen pathway, and two compulsory modules, Academic English Skills and CareerAhead.
 At the end of semester one you have the option to change your pathway and degree.

-In semester two you will continue to study the Academic English and CareerAhead modules, and you will select three academic modules from 13 module options.
+In semester two you will continue to study the Academic English and CareerAhead modules, and you will select three academic modules according to your degree choice.

 This module will provide you with the skills you need to become a successful undergraduate student.
 These skills will be developed through the context of business, management and economics.

 You will explore, analyse and evaluate potential ideas for a micro-business start-up, taking into account the fundamental concepts of business, management and economics.
 You will be introduced to core business concepts including the managing of small organisations, the managing of marketing and people and the impact of the economy on business.
 This will require you to develop a range of transferable skills including language and communication skills, study skills, independent learning skills and skills of research and analysis.

 This module introduces you to core themes in media studies and film analysis.
 The Media element develops an understanding of the inter-relationships between technology, media texts, media producers, audiences and messages and promotes your engagement and active participation as media consumers and producers.

 The Film element develops your understanding of the core theoretical and practical aspects of film production and your ability to view film with critical awareness.
 The module develops your study skills, analytical thinking and independent study skills in research

 Topics include international development, international relations, comparative law, international law, politics and sociology.
 You will examine case studies, key terms and concepts, approaches and perspectives to your subject.